sqkysqnt/bscamera/README.md

-# T-Camera S3 Project Readme
+# BSCamera (Backstage Camera) Readme

 ## Overview

 This project utilizes the T-Camera S3 to provide a flexible and customizable camera solution for backstage use in musical theater productions.
 It includes OSC messaging for mic status updates, IR control, low-latency streaming, and on-screen display capabilities.
+It was originally created as a way for Audio Engineers to see the cast utilizing out of sightline microphones and as a way for the cast to see if the mic was on or not.

 ## Features